elliemarfleet/PFSS-Python/README.md

 Following this, you should see 20 agents plotted on a 300 x 300 environment.
 These agents will be randomly initialised; changing colour with each turn.
 The environment itself should change as the agents move around as they 'eat' (take from the environment) and are 'sick' (thus giving back to the environment).
 The whole process will run for 100 iterations and the results will be written to a separate file ('storefile') containing the sum of the agents' stores by the last iteration.

-## License

-This project has been licensed under the [MIT License](https://github.com/elliemarfleet/PFSS-Python/blob/main/LICENSE).